Stockholm university logo, link to start page

 English 1 is available as a freestanding course but is also part of Teacher Education Programmes and a Bachelor's Programme at Stockholm University.
 If you are taking the course within such a programme, please read the instructions under “more information”.
 The course structure is the same for all students reading English 1.

-Information on registration spring 2023
+Information on registration autumn 2024

 Registration